breatheco-de/capy-core/docs/feature-flags/introduction.md

 # Introduction

-A feature flag is a condition within the code enables or disables a feature during runtime.
+A feature flag is a condition within the code that enables or disables a feature during runtime.